aws-samples/tgb-alb-multiple-eks-clusters/README.md

 ```bash
 source aws_load_balancer_controller_cluster1.sh
 ```
-One of the steps in this script creates an IAM policy called `AWSLoadBalancerControllerIAMPolicy`.
-If you have installed the controller in the past you might already have this policy defined in AWS IAM.
-In that case you might see an error but please safely ignore it.
+If you see an error such as `A policy called AWSLoadBalancerControllerIAMPolicy already exists.
+Duplicate names are not allowed.` you can safely ignore it.
+Once the step completes you should see `AWS Load Balancer Controller installed!`

 8. Deploy the application pods and service on `cluster1`